 EVM is a technique that you can use to help manage and control your project, but EVM won’t solve everything.
-Furthermore, as PMI notes, it doesn’t always work on your project.
+Furthermore, it doesn’t always work on your project.
 It is not a magic bullet that can pierce all project problems, and it has some pitfalls.

 You can’t rely solely on earned value management.
 Remember, it’s merely calculating a single objective data point.
 The earned value on your project can change and can change fast.
 Naturally, cost and progress are seldom reflected in the actual project as they are when you’re executing the project.
 So, EVM acts as a safeguard and provides useful data.
 It’s best to make these calculations monthly or more frequently if your project is shorter in duration.